ELDERFLORA

 the trees are speaking

-Elderflora is an oratorio on the life and death of a tree.
-Narrated from the perspective of the tree itself, Elderflora invites on a musical journey inside the mind of a tree, experiencing its thoughts and feelings in hyperreal detail.
+Elderflora is a song cycle on the life and death of a tree.
+Narrated from the tree’s perspective, Elderflora invites us on a journey inside the mind of nature, experiencing the tree’s thoughts and feelings in vivid detail.

-Elderflora includes an optional multimedia installation featuring the surreal tree portraits of American photographer Noah Kalina, who uses minimal lighting to supernatural effect.
+Elderflora includes an optional multimedia installation featuring the surreal tree portraits of time-lapse photographer Noah Kalina, whose portraits of nature use minimal lighting to supernatural effect.
 Kalina is the creator of “Everyday,” a video of Kalina’s face aged over a period of 20 years.
-In Elderflora, each of Kalina’s images is manipulated by video design created by Stewart Copeland, director of UNM ArtsLAB.

 Photo by Carlin Ma